xingxinglian/matic-docs/docs/edge/get-started/terraform-aws-deployment.md

 * `account_id` - the AWS account ID that the Polygon Edge blockchain cluster will be deployed on.
 * `alb_ssl_certificate` - the ARN of the certificate from AWS Certificate Manager to be used by ALB for https protocol.
   The certificate must be generated before starting the deployment, and it must have **Issued** status.
-* `premine` - the account/s that will receive pre mined native currency.
+* `premine` - the account that will receive pre mined native currency.
   Value must follow the official [CLI](cli-commands#genesis-flags) flag specification.

 ## Deployment information